 Omega-3 fish oils are so effective blood thinners that, when Sir Hugh Sinclair from Cambridge University tested the effects of eating nothing but seal meat he found that cuts took longer to stop bleeding.
 That is one of the main reasons why omega-3 fats reduce heart disease much better than statins and always win in head-to-head trials.
 However, recently the power of omega-3 has been cleverly downgraded.
 Statins interfere with the function of omega-3 so recent studies giving omega-3 or placebo to people already on statins have shown much less benefit than earlier trials giving them to people not on statins.

 The other way to get better flow through the arteries is to relax the arterial muscle.
-This happens when there’s more magnesium in the surrounding muscle cells and less calcium.
+This happens when there’s more What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… in the surrounding muscle cells and less What it does: Promotes a healthy heart, clots blood, promotes healthy nerves, contracts muscles, improves skin, bone and dental health, relieves aching muscles and bones,….
 Supplementing magnesium, rich in greens, seeds and nuts, is one of the most direct ways to lower blood pressure.5 But it’s not patentable and hence profitable.
 Instead, patentable ‘calcium channel blocker’ drugs achieve the same goal, but with more profit and more side-effects.
 Another arterial relaxant is nitrate, rich in beetroot and greens.

 So there you have it.
-The real cause of most heart attacks is a combination of too much sugar and/or not enough antioxidants such as vitamin C, coupled with a lack of magnesium, nitrates and omega-3, and a raised homocysteine level.
+The real cause of most heart attacks is a combination of too much sugar and/or not enough antioxidants such as What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against…, coupled with a lack of magnesium, nitrates and omega-3, and a raised homocysteine level.
 Eat a whole, low GL diet with seafood and plenty of vegetables, and supplement B vitamins (often older people need a lot more B12 due to poor absorption) and you’re not going to get a heart attack.

-Even if you do have high LDL cholesterol the best drug to lower it is niacin6 (vitamin B3), which also stops blood platelets sticking together, thus ‘thinning’ the blood.
+Even if you do have high LDL is short for low density lipoprotein.
+It is the “bad cholesterol” which collects in the walls of blood vessels, causing blockages.
+High LDL levels… the best drug to lower it is niacin6 (vitamin B3), which also stops blood platelets sticking together, thus ‘thinning’ the blood.
 It also raises HDL levels.7 Having a high cholesterol in the blood is a marker for heart disease, not a cause.
 The more damaged it becomes the more it accumulates, but it is the damage by sugar and oxidants, not the cholesterol itself, that indicates you’re on the road to a heart attack.

 1. A. Sachdeva, et al., ‘Lipid levels in patients hospitalized with coronary artery disease: An analysis of 136,905 hospitalizations in Get With The Guidelines’ American Heart Journal, 2009 Jan;157(1):111–117.e2